 - Put your three highest-traffic pages into the Google Page speed tool

 - Look for obvious things you can easily fix (images not compressed, multiple redirects, no caching)

 - Spend 1 hour (max) fixing things, then move on

 Do not try to get 100 on the Google Page speed tool!

 If you need a number to shoot for, go for 50.

 The mistake people make when talking about mobile SEO is saying it’s “the future of search.”

 Mobile search is now more than 50% of all searches.

-More people search on their phone than they do on their desktop.
+More people search on their phones than they do on their desktops.
 It shouldn’t be a surprise that Google wants us to optimize the mobile experience for users.